danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 3. How does are these expressive and performative qualities described in the assigned reading?[^cox2] Can you describe and articulate these qualities using *Vocable Code* as an example?

 ## Textuality
-Although the artwork *Vocable Code* is about voices, both voices and text are interlinked in the work.
-The program picks only one selected text to speak/play at a time.
-The other selected texts are displayed dynamically on screen.
-You can look into the meaning and semantics of text, but the placement of words, and other design attributes, also change the way you might perceive and interpret the statements.
-Queer statements are selected, presented, played, and spoken randomly, but at the same time they are also structurally organized to create the orderly chaos.
+Although the artwork *Vocable Code* is about voices, both voice and text are interlinked in the work.
+The program picks only one selected text to speak/play at a time, whilst others are displayed dynamically on screen.
+You can explore the meaning of the words, but their placement and other design attributes, further change the way you perceive and interpret the statements.
+These are selected, presented, played, and spoken randomly, and at the same time further disrupted by mathematical chaos.

 Here is the text-related syntax that has been used in the work: